openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="cstor-storage-policies"></a>Setting Storage Policies</h3>

 Below table lists the storage policies supported by cStor.
-These policies should be built into StorageClass and apply them through PersistentVolumeClaim or VolumeClaimTemplates interface.
+These policies should be built into StorageClass and apply them through PersistentVolumeClaim or VolumeClaimTemplates interface. `StoragePoolClaim` is the mandatory policy to be specified in all the storage class definitions.

 | cStor Storage Policy                                         | Mandatory | Default                                 | Purpose                                                      |
 | ------------------------------------------------------------ | --------- | --------------------------------------- | ------------------------------------------------------------ |